St James' Church, Malanda: Description

 The St James Catholic Church is a small, low set, single storeyed timber church situated on a large block of land in Monash Avenue, Malanda, overlooking the town and district of Malanda.

 The church is symmetrically composed and is approximately 22 m long x 12 m wide (excluding vestry and store-room).
 The building has a frontispiece, which forms a small porch that provides access to the front doors of the Church via side stairs.
 The high-pitched, gabled, corrugated iron roof has been painted red.
 A Celtic cross finial crowns each gable.
-The church is elevated on short round timber stumps, colored brown.
+The church is elevated on short round timber stumps, coloured brown.
 The external chamferboard walls are painted cream.

 Double timber doors lead to a simple interior.
 The internal walls are tongue and groove, which are painted off-white.
 The 1960s false ceiling is constructed of fibro cement sheeting.
 The original tongue and groove ceiling is still visible under the sheeting.
 The hardwood polished floor is constructed from local rainforest timber, "black bean".

 Timber stairs at the rear of the Church lead to the original choir gallery, approximately 2 m wide.
-This space is now used for storage, but contains some overflow seating.
+This space is now used for overflow seating.

 There is a central aisle leading down to the altar.
 On either side of the aisle are nine timber pews constructed from maple.
 The communion rail has been removed; however its original location is still visible in the timber floorboards.